invictus-integration/docs-ifa/support/v6-migration.md

 We need to change the authentication and endpoint and remove the metadata links.

+Also we need to change the transco configuration files, for this you can use the migration tool from Codit's integration practice that can be found [here](https://github.com/Codit/integration-practice/tree/main/src/Tools/Invictus/Transco-Matrix-Migration#invictus-transco--matrix-migration-tools).

 Transco v1 example:
 ``` json
 "Transform_XML": {